 Check the table below to understand better the difference between our Less Than Truckload shipping and Full Truckload services:

-LTL shipping is often used when the shipping volume is less than a truckload meaning.
+LTL shipping is often used when the shipping volume is less than truckload meaning.
 This shipping method allows businesses to ship smaller loads at a lower cost than shipping by truck.
 LTL shipping typically has a higher transit time than shipping by truck, but it can be a more economical option for businesses that don’t need their shipments to arrive as quickly.

 When shipping LTL, businesses should be aware of the potential for delays and plan accordingly.
 They should also package their shipments securely to prevent damage during transit.
 Despite these potential challenges, LTL shipping can be a great option for businesses that need to ship smaller loads at a lower cost.